 - Do some research on the winner (look at their email, social profiles).
 Make sure they are a legit winner.
 This is where a tool with cheater detection is handy.

 - Reach out to them to ask for their personal info, shipping address if you are sending a prize for example.
+You can also take it one step further and provide them with detailed shipping tracking.

 - Give them a timeframe to claim the prize.
 I like to give people 7 days and I follow up 2-3 times during those 7 days.